Blas de Lezo-class cruiser

 The Blas de Lezo-class cruisers were a group of two cruisers, built for the Spanish Navy in the 1920s.
-The ships were ordered in 1915 but construction proceeded slowly due to material shortages during World War I. The ships were built by Sociedad Española de Construcción Naval in Ferrol and showed considerable British design influence, resembling contemporary British C-class cruisers.Mendez Nunez was reconstructed into an anti-aircraft cruiser in 1944.
-She was re-armed with 8 - 120mm Vickers anti-aircraft guns in single mountings, 4 × 2 37mm and 2 × 4 20mm light AA guns of German origin.
-The superstructure was completely rebuilt and fitted with modern fire control equipment.
-Two triple banks of torpedo tubes were retained.
+The ships were ordered in 1915 but construction proceeded slowly due to material shortages during World War I. The ships were built by Sociedad Española de Construcción Naval in Ferrol and showed considerable British design influence, resembling contemporary British C-class cruisers.